DataDog/hiring-engineers/answers.md

 # Setting up the environment

 I decided to utilize the containerized approach with Docker for Linux.
-After creating a Datadog account, I obtained my unique Datadog API key from the online User Interface (UI).
-Then, I ran the installation command to install a Datadog container on my local host which pulled a Docker image from Docker hub and ran it to create the container.
+After creating a Datadog account, I obtained my unique Datadog API key from the online user interface under Integrations > APIs > API Keys.
+Then, I ran the installation command to install a Datadog container on my local host which pulled a Docker image from Docker Hub and executed it to create the container.

 ![Docker container](https://i.imgur.com/HBXYq9y.png)

 # Collecting metrics

-First, I need to execute my docker container to install basic components.
+First, I will need to get inside my Docker container to install basic components.
 All commands inside the dd-agent container will be executed as root unless otherwise noted.

 ```
  docker exec -it dd-agent /bin/bash